 Linda Joan Smith is a former magazine editor and the author of several garden books, but her first love has always been children’s literature.
 At age nine her all-consuming passions were learning to shoot like Annie Oakley, making a perfect cherry pie, fly-fishing with her dad, and getting lost in a book.
 Only the last...
 [More]

 Adam Smyer is an attorney, martial artist, and mediocre bass player.
 His writing can be found in Dismantle, an anthology by VONA Voices, a multi-genre writing workshop co-founded by Junot Diaz.
 Adam lives in the San Francisco Bay Area with his wife and two cats.

 Sue Soltis’ newest picture book, The Stars Up the Street, will be illustrated by Christine Davenier, and published by Candlewick in 2020.
 Sue is also the author of the picture book Nothing Like a Puffin, illustrated by Bob Kolar (Candlewick Press, 2011), which was cited as a Charlotte Zolotow Award Highly Commended Title (2012) and selected...
 [More]

-Ruth Spiro is a speaker, writer, and children’s books author—most recently of the Baby Loves Science board book series (Charlesbridge), the 13th book in the series scheduled to publish in 2020, as well as the picture book series Made by Maxine (Dial).
-Her debut, Lester Fizz, Bubble-Gum Artist, won awards from Writer’s Digest and Willamette Writers, and was a Bank...
+Ruth Spiro is a speaker, writer, and children’s books author—most recently of the Baby Loves Science board book series (Charlesbridge), the 19th book in the series scheduled to publish in Fall of 2021, as well as the picture books Made by Maxine and Maxine and the Greatest Garden Ever, which comes out in Spring 2021 (Dial).
+Her debut,...
 [More]